 Once in custody, he will be charged with two counts of credit card fraud and bond will be set at $10,000.

 Anyone with information on the whereabouts of either fugitive is asked to contact the New Albany Police Department at 662-534-2222 or Crime Stoppers of Northeast Mississippi at 1-800-773-8477.
 All information reported to Crime Stoppers remains anonymous.
-Information that results in an arrest can be rewarded.credit card, fugitive, hit and run, New Albany, Northeast Mississippi, police, Shady Dell Park, shooting, Union County
+Information that results in an arrest can be rewarded.credit card, fugitive, hit and run, Northeast Mississippi, police, Shady Dell Park, shooting, Union County